 The number of applications a group can make is not limited.
 If you are bidding for two or more distinct projects then please submit two or more applications.

 Money given as grant funding from Bristol SU goes into your union account.
 It may be added after you have claimed the amount, so don't worry if it doesn't appear in your account right away.

 The grant money can be spent in the same way that you make all your union account claims and payments, in that you can spend the money yourself and then claim it back, raise a cheque directly to a company, use it to pay an invoice or raise a purchase order.

-However, all grant money MUST be spent on the activity proposed in the grant application, and you MUST ensure you mark it as 'BSU Grant' in the Expense 365 App when claiming (or ensure you notify finance/student services that it is a grant payment).
-If it is not marked under this heading, we may assume it’s not spent and reclaim it!
+However, all grant money MUST be spent on the activity proposed in the grant application, and you MUST ensure you notify the finance team/student services that it is a grant payment so that they can code it correctly.
+If it is not coded correctly, we may assume it’s not spent and reclaim it!

 All grant money allocated to a society must be claimed/spent within 3 months of the money being granted, and this will be noted on your allocation email.
 We will only extend deadlines in very exceptional circumstances.